emmadigital/austinlaw/content/resources/guides.md

 excerpt: Free Accident Report, Books, and Guides
 guides:
   items:
-    - itemheading: 7 Deadly Sins that Can Wreck Your Auto Accident Case in Texas
+    - blurbsheading: 7 Deadly Sins that Can Wreck Your Auto Accident Case in Texas
       text: >-
         <!--StartFragment-->